42Crunch/apisecurity-tutorial/README.md

 **GitHub Code Scanning**: this task assumes that GitHub Advanced Security is enabled on your repository.
 Code Scanning can be enabled for free on public repositories and for paid accounts on private repositories.
 You can enable Code Scanning by following the instructions [here](https://docs.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning#enabling-code-scanning-for-a-repository).

 *Note*: this tutorial leverages the [Freemium version](https://github.com/marketplace/actions/42crunch-rest-api-dynamic-security-testing-freemium) of 42Crunch Scan.
 It is now available for GitHubActions and will be added on more CI/CD platforms in the future.

 ## Running the tutorial

 In order to run this tutorial, you will need to fork this repository and run the `42Crunch API Security Scan` workflow.

-### Fork this repository

-In order to follow this tutorial, you will need to fork this repository.
 To do this, click on the "Fork" button in the top right corner of this page.

 ### Enable workflows

 Once you fork this repository, workflows will be disabled for security reasons.
-You need to approve the workflow in order to run it.
+You need to enable workflows in order to run them.
+To do this, go to the "Actions" tab of your repository and click on the "I understand my workflows, go ahead and enable them" button.

-Check  https://docs.github.com/en/actions/managing-workflow-runs/approving-workflow-runs-from-public-forks for further details.

 ![](./graphics/freemium_eval_enableWorkflows.png)

+You can check  https://docs.github.com/en/actions/managing-workflow-runs/approving-workflow-runs-from-public-forks for further details.

 ### Run the workflow